Flows#

 >>> new_flow

-Also you can edit any flow by editing its stages.
-This can include adding a stage, removing a stage, updating a stage’s configuration or connecting a stage in a different way than before.
-All the operations described are covered in the Stages documentation (see Batch Stages or Streaming Stages).
+You can also edit any flow by editing its stages.
+This can include adding a stage, removing a stage, updating a stage’s configuration, or connecting a stage in a different way than before.
+All of these operations are covered in the Stages documentation (see Batch Stages or Streaming Stages).

 Updating a Flow#

-In the UI, you can update a flow by making changes to the flow and hitting the ‘Save’ icon to update the flow.
+In the UI, you can update a flow by making changes to it and clicking the Save icon.

-In the SDK, you can make any changes to a Flow instance
+In the SDK, you can make changes to a Flow instance

-in memory and update it by passing this object to Project.update_flow() method.
+in memory and update it by passing that object to the Project.update_flow() method.

 This method returns an HTTP response indicating the status of the update operation.